Set up customer engagement apps to use SharePoint Online

 If your organization has not deployed document management, when a System Administrator logs in an alert message will be displayed to enable server-based SharePoint integration.

-If you don't see the alert and have not previously enabled server-based SharePoint integration, clear your browser cache or open model-driven apps in Dynamics 365 using Internet Explorer with InPrivate browsing to have the alert display again.
+If you don't see the alert and have not previously enabled server-based SharePoint integration, clear your browser cache or open customer engagement apps using Internet Explorer with InPrivate browsing to have the alert display again.
 Once you configure server-based integration, the alert will no longer appear.

 In the Power Platform admin center, select an environment.